Ville Haapasalo: Career

 Haapasalo's career got a huge lift immediately after his graduation for his appearance in 1995 in a Russian comedy Peculiarities of the National Hunt.
 But this sudden fame turned out to be stressful for him and he temporarily returned to Finland to work as a truck driver.
 In 2002, he won the Best Actor award at the 24th Moscow International Film Festival, for his role in the Russian-made film The Cuckoo.

 Although his fame comes mostly from film, he also writes for the screen, acts in theaters, and does TV cinema.
 He also appeared in Finland's Ministry of Transport and Communications' 1998 campaign National Features of Driving instructing Russians on Finnish road rules.
 He is more widely recognized in Russia than in his country of origin Finland.
-Recently, he has hosted and starred in a number of travel shows on Finnish and Russian TV.
+He has hosted and starred in a number of travel shows on Finnish and Russian TV.

 He appeared in the first season of ice show contest Ice Age.

+After the 2022 Russian invasion of Ukraine, Haapasalo strongly condemned the war, effectively ending his multi-decade acting and media career in Russia.
+He also shut down his Soviet-themed restaurant in Helsinki.
+Haapasalo was labelled a traitor by Russian government-aligned media.